 If you ask me, there is nothing more comforting than a warm homemade pie that just came out of the oven.
-This homemade Fresh Pear Pie is just this exactly: the perfect comforting winter dessert!
+This homemade Fresh Pear Pie with homemade All-Butter Pastry Crust is just this exactly: the perfect comforting winter dessert!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.

 This Fresh Pear Pie is a great dessert to make for the Holidays, to bring to a party or to simply enjoy with friends and family.

 The fragrant spiced pear filling surrounded by a homemade cinnamon shortcrust pastry is just heaven on a plate!

 Classic Pear Pie Ingredients